“The tactic of the terrorist model is to provoke a surplus of reality and to make the whole system collapse under it.”

 Just like the building collapses, the plane impacts defied fundamental physics.
 Newton’s Third Law of Motion states that for any action there is an equal and opposite reaction.
 Punch a wall, you hurt your hand.
 What we saw: a plane in collision with a building, or building in collision with a plane, the same thing in terms of physics.
 We see the impacts on the buildings, the planes cutting cartoon-style outlines of themselves in the facade, right down to the wing-tips.
 However, no impact can be detected upon the planes – no crumpling of nose or fuselage; nothing breaking off or falling outside the building; the tail maintaining its velocity as the plane enters the building.

-If this isn’t enough, the ultimate smoking gun is that no wing vortices appeared in the flame and smoke erupting from the buildings.
+And the ultimate smoking gun: no wing vortices appeared in the flame and smoke erupting from the buildings.

 There’s no way around this.
 The planes in the images are not real.

 A citizen journalist with background in digital animation, Simon Schack, conducted a forensic examination the televised footage — that is, of the only direct evidence available to the public — and drew conclusions specifically about that evidence.
 His documentary, September Clues, proves that whether supposedly captured by network cameras or by amateurs with cellphones, the images are composites.
 By comparing the distribution of live images on the day, Schack concludes that they were disseminated to the five major networks from a central feed, while local stations were taken off air and all cell-phone networks were down and imagery-control imposed on the South Manhattan theatre.